cosmos/cosmos-sdk/store/README.md

 ### Iterator

 `Store.Iterator()` have to traverse on both caches items and the original items.
-In `Store.iterator()`, two iterators are generated for each of them, and merged. `memIterator` is essentially a slice of the `KVPair`s, used for cached items. `mergeIterator` is a combination of two iterators,
+In `Store.iterator()`, two iterators are generated for each of them, and merged. `memIterator` is essentially a slice of the `KVPair`s, used for cached items. `mergeIterator` is a combination of two iterators, where traverse happens ordered on both iterators.

 ## CacheMulti